amcginlay/concourse-getting-started/gcp/README.md

 ### BOSH Bootloader (BBL)

-BBL will generate some files, so create a home for this operation
+BBL will generate some files, so create a home for this operation and move there:
 ```
 mkdir ${HOME}/bbl-concourse && cd ${HOME}/bbl-concourse
 ```

-Create a service account for BBL and export BBL_GCP_SERVICE_ACCOUNT_KEY (required by BBL)
+Create a service account for BBL
 ```
 gcloud iam service-accounts create bbl-service-account \
   --display-name "BBL service account"